 What is a "JST" Anyway?

 JST is a company and it stands for Japanese Solderless Technology.
 They have a huge portfolio of parts, maybe more than you might realize.
 Many engineers consider them in plugs and connectors due to their vast market reach.
 They serve popular industries like automotive, home appliances, and industrial equipment.
-So when people say "it's a JST connector", they are saying something like "it's a Toyota".
-It identifies the make of the connector or plugs they are referring to but gives no hint at the model.
+So when people say "It's a JST connector", they are saying something like "It's a Toyota".
+It identifies the make of the connector or plugs they are referring to but gives no hint of the model.
 There is no hint if it's a car or a truck, the color options, or its other features.

 What Kind of Models Are There?